Hariharan-2411/docker_security/README.md

-This project and report are open-source and available under the MIT License.Contact
+This project and report are open-source and available under the MIT License.